PaulGilchrist/kubernetes-example/README.md

 # kubernetes-example
 This project shows a multi-tiered application environment being built with a single Kubernetes command.
 Kubernetes executes the following sequence of events:

-1) Builds a Mongo database server ([mongodb://localhost:27017/](mongodb://localhost:27017/))
+1) Builds a Mongo database server [mongodb://database.local.com:27017/]()
 2) Creates a new database (`mongotest`) and container (`contacts`), then populates it with synthetic data
-3) Creates an Event queue service (http://localhost:15672/)
+3) Creates an Event queue service (http://queue.local.com:15672/)
-4) Builds two separate OData API (https://contacts.company.com & https://products.company.com) and connects one of them to both the new database, and new event queue service
+4) Builds two separate OData API (https://contacts.local.com & https://products.local.com) and connects one of them to both the new database, and new event queue service
-   * Make sure to add these to your local `hosts` file pointing them to `127.0.0.1`
-5) Builds a website (http://localhost:8080) and connects it to the new contacts OData API
+5) Builds a website (http://app.local.com:8080) and connects it to the new contacts OData API
-6) Builds a service registry (http://localhost:8081) and connects it to both new OData API
+6) Builds a service registry (http://api.local.com:8081) and connects it to both new OData API

 All of these projects are available on [Github](https://github.com/PaulGilchrist?tab=repositories) and can change from `latest` to specific versions if desiring manual control over when an update occurs.

 ## Kubernetes Setup

 1) Create a folder named `mongodb` located at `/Users/Shared/containerStorage`.
-This folder can be moved to any other root folder, as long as the file named `local-demo/database-pv.yaml` has its `spec.local.path` changed accordingly.
+This folder can be moved to any other root folder, as long as the file named `helm-chart/charts/database/templates/database-pvc.yaml` has its `spec.local.path` changed accordingly.

 2) Add the following lines to your local `/private/etc/hosts`
    * This will allow the ingress controller to route 80/443 traffic to specific DNS names and URL paths to specific services and enforce TLS encryption, while also allowing the queue and database to route using their specific ports